 In the FIPJP rules, “obstacle” is not a technical term.
 It is an ordinary word that means, roughly, “something that interferes with the normal course of some activity or process.”
 The relevant activity or process must be inferred from the context.
 The context differs from rule to rule.

-There are a number of questions about “obstacles” that are frequently asked.
+There are a number of frequently-asked questions (FAQs) about obstacles.

 Is a wooden surround a throwing obstacle?
 It might interfere with the backswing of a squat pointer.

-Are tree trunks considered to be throwing or pointing obstacles?
+Are trees considered to be throwing or pointing obstacles?

 Are tree roots considered to be throwing or pointing obstacles?

-Article 19 says that a boule is dead if it goes out-of-bounds, hits an “obstacle”, and then comes back on to the terrain.
-Are things ABOVE the ground “obstacles”?
-If a thrown (or hit) boule or jack hits something ABOVE the terrain, is it dead?
+Article 19 says that a boule is dead if it goes out-of-bounds, hits an “obstacle”, and bounces back onto the terrain.
+Are things above the ground “obstacles”?
+If a thrown (or hit) boule or jack hits something above the terrain, is it dead?